 For Social Security Disability Insurance (SSDI), the document requirements are considerably broader and the application is lengthier.
 Along with the usual personal data (such as birth certificate and employment and earnings records), you’ll need to provide extensive documentation of your medical history and treatment and file an Adult Disability Report.
 The SSDI process also includes an interview, in person or by phone.
 You’ll find detailed information in Social Security’s Adult Disability Starter Kit.

-Supplemental Security Income (SSI) — a program administered but not funded by Social Security that pays benefits to low-income people who are over 65, blind or disabled — has document requirements related to financial need as well as personal information.
+Supplemental Security Income (SSI) — a program administered but not funded by Social Security that pays benefits to low-income people who are disabled, blind or 65 and older — has document requirements related to financial need as well as personal information.
 These may include:

 - Proof of citizenship or legal residency.